ant-design/ant-design/components/icon/index.en-US.md

 ## Icons naming convention

 We provide semantic name for every icon, and naming rules are as follows:

 - Scanning line icon has the similar name with its solid one，but it's distinguished by `-o`, for example, `question-circle`(a full circle) and `question-circle-o`(an empty circle);

 - Naming sequence：`[icon's name]-[shape, optional]-[Scanning line or not]-[direction, optional]`.

-## How to use
+## How To Use

 Use tag <Icon /> to create an icon and set its type in the type prop, for example: